Home

 Training and Capacity Building engagements range from discrete workshops for organizations (one to two days) to multi-year engagements working with various cohorts of stakeholders.

-Strategy Consulting engagements also have significant variability.
+Strategy and Organizational Consulting engagements also have significant variability.
 These last at least three months and can go on for years.
-The record for longest Studio engagement is currently held by a long-term strategy consulting client - they have been working with the Studio for over seven years.
+The record for longest Studio engagement is currently held by a long-term strategy consulting client - they worked with the Studio for over seven years.

 + How often should we expect to meet with you?